Habr Je'lo

-The Habr Je'lo (Habar Jeclo), هبر جعلو, Full Name: Mūsa ibn ash-Shaykh Isḥāq ibn Aḥmad, historically known as the Habr Toljaala (Habar Toljeclo) is a major Northern Somali clan of the wider Isaaq family.
+The Habr Je'lo (Habar Jeclo), هبر جعلو, Full Name: Mūsa ibn ash-Shaykh Isḥāq ibn Aḥmad, historically known as the Habr Toljaala (Habar Toljeclo) is a major Somaliland clan of the wider Isaaq family.
 Its members form the Habr Habusheed (Habar Xabuusheed) confederation along with the Imran, Sanbur and Tolje’lo.'

 The Habr Je'lo are divided into five further sub-tribes: the Mohamed Abokor, Musa Abokor, Samane Abokor, Reer dood and Omar.
 Historically, the Mohamed Abokor, Samane Abokor and Reer Dood are chiefly nomadic pastoralists, whereas the Musa Abokor and Omar obtained much of their wealth via their frankincense plantations in the mountainous interior adjacent to the coastline.
 The Habr Je'lo played a prominent role in the livestock and frankincense trade during the pre-colonial period.

-The Habr Je'lo also partook in a major organised front to oppose British rule in the late 19th and early 20th centuries under the leadership of Haji Sudi, Sheikh Bashir, Haji Farah Omar, Michael Mariano and other subsequent anti-colonial leaders hailing from the same tribe namely Ahmed Ismail Abdi (Duksi).
+The Habr Je'lo also partook in a major organised front to oppose British rule in the late 19th and early 20th centuries under the leadership of Haji Sudi, Abdi Jiir, Sheikh Bashir, Haji Farah Omar, Michael Mariano, and other subsequent anti-colonial leaders hailing from the same tribe, namely Ahmed Ismail Abdi (Duksi).
 These figures represent both the intellectual and violent struggle that was staged against the colonial project of the British Empire.

 The Habr Je'lo hold great economic influence within Somaliland and across the Horn of Africa, having the richest businessmen who operate across multiple industries among their ranks.

 DNA

 T-M184 is unusual in that it is both geographically widespread and relatively rare.
-T1 (T-L206) – the numerically dominant primary branch of T-M184 – appears to have originated in Western Asia, and spread from there into East Africa, South Asia, Europe, Egypt and adjoining regions.
-T1* may have expanded with the Pre-Pottery Neolithic B culture (PPNB) which originated in West Asia.
+T1 (T-L206)—the numerically dominant primary branch of T-M184—appears to have originated in Western Asia and spread from there into East Africa, South Asia, Europe, Egypt and adjoining regions.
+T1* may have expanded with the Pre-Pottery Neolithic B (PPN,B) culture which originated in West Asia.